Uterine Fibroids: Five Things You Need to Know

-Treatment varies according to the size of uterine fibroids.
-Surgical intervention could be necessary to extract it, or proper medication and periodic checkups could be enough.
+The treatment for uterine fibroids varies according to their size.
+Surgical intervention could be necessary or just proper medication and periodic checkups.

-According to the Spanish Society of Obstetrics and Gynecology (SEGO) nearly 70% of women could develop uterine fibroids at some point in their life.
+According to the Spanish Society of Obstetrics and Gynecology (SEGO), nearly 70% of women could develop uterine fibroids at some point in their lives.

-First you need to know that only 0.5% of these fibroids could become carcinogenic.
+First of all, you need to know that only 0.5% of these fibroids could become carcinogenic.

 But the discomfort and problems that could arise should be considered.
-They are definitely something that should remind us not to forget our periodic gynecological checkups.
+They’re definitely something that should remind us not to forget our periodic gynecological checkups.

-1. Uterine fibroids: what are they?
+1. What are uterine fibroids?
 What causes them?

-A lot of women complain about the same things: they lead a healthy life, they take care of their sexual health, they get their gynecological checkups when it’s time, and yet, without knowing why, they soon after get the diagnosis: a uterine fibroid.
+A lot of women complain about the same things: they lead a healthy life, they take care of their sexual health, they get regular gynecological checkups, and yet, without knowing why, they’re diagnosed with uterine fibroids.

 So why does this happen?
-The truth is, we currently still don’t know what exactly causes them.
-It is suspected that genetics plays a part in their development, but we don’t know exactly how they appear and develop.
+The truth is we currently still don’t know what exactly causes them.
+It’s suspected that genetics plays a part in their development, but we don’t know exactly how they appear and develop.

 The uterus has several layers.
 One of them is the myometrium.

-- These uterine fibroids could divide into subserosals when they are located on the surface of the uterus, or intramural fibroids, when they are inserted within the uterine wall.
-Or lastly, they could be submucosal fibroids when located within the uterus.
+- These uterine fibroids could divide into subserosals when they’re located on the surface of the uterus, or intramural fibroids when they’re inserted within the uterine wall.
+Lastly, they could be submucosal fibroids when they’re located within the uterus.

-Improper blood flow to the uterus causes uterine fibroids, which could thereby also produce intense pain and miscarriages.
+Improper blood flow to the uterus could cause uterine fibroids, which could thereby also produce intense pain and miscarriages.

 2. Who is at the greatest risk of suffering from uterine fibroids?

-Doctors suggest that they generally appear between 35 and 55 years of age, and are most common between 45 and 55 years of age.
+Doctors state that they generally appear between the ages of 35 and 55 and are most common between the ages of 45 and 55.

 - This type of benign tumor appears most commonly during the fertile period.

-- If your mother has had them, it is more likely that you will have some sort of probability in developing uterine fibroids as well.
+- If your mother has had them, it’s very likely that you’ll develop uterine fibroids as well.

-- Your risk of suffering from uterine fibroids is greater if you are overweight and have never given birth.
+- Your risk of suffering from them is greater if you’re overweight and have never given birth.

 3. Symptoms of uterine fibroids

-You must keep in mind that nearly 30% of women do not experience symptoms.
-Only period checkups with your gynecologist can detect with certainty that you have uterine fibroids.
+You must keep in mind that nearly 30% of women don’t experience symptoms.
+Uterine fibroids can be detected during periodic gynecological checkups.

-Let’s take a look at the most obvious symptoms that most women generally experience:
+Here are the symptoms that most women generally experience:

 - Heavy menstrual bleeding.